Neither us nor them

 I've re-read an essay John Yau published in American Poetry Review back in 1994 (vol. 23, no. 2, p.
 45).
 He begins by quoting and playing off of someone else's assertion that we are all of us "an us of others."
-It is a claim that Yau finds "deeply disturbing," a claim about what he calls this "utopian vision"--that we're all on the outside.
-He discerns this mode--really an aesthetic-rhetorical trick, a having of cake and eating it--as Poundian and it for him is the key to what's wrong with Poundian critics.
+It is a claim that Yau finds "deeply disturbing," a claim about what he calls this "utopian vision" — that we're all on the outside.
+He discerns this mode as Poundian and his view is that it is the key to what's wrong with Poundian critics.

 This leads Yau to Pound's Chinese-influenced book of poems, Cathay, and much of the rest of Yau's essay for APR is implicitly a criticism of Pound's orientalist premises and practice.
 Here is his point in a nutshell: "Pound's aesthetics are based on the idea that anything and anyone can be appropriated."